leBluem/ac_tools_cmd/readme.md

-## ac_tools_cmd
+## Assetto Corsa 'ac_tools_cmd'

-Download on the right under "Releases"
+ - This package includes 5 commandline programs for use in batch files, and some batchfiles for an easy start.
-This package includes 5 commandline programs for use in batch files, and some batchfiles for an easy start.
+ - Download on the right under "Releases"

 The included programs are: